suhitp/suhitp/README.md

 # Hello everyone 👋 I am Suhit.

-- 📱 iOS Developer at PhonePe.
+- 📱 iOS Developer with 13+ Years exerience building higly scalable and performant iOS and tvOS applications for large userbase.
+- 🚀 9+ of Experience of using Swift in Production.
-- 🚀 using Swift in Production and learning SwiftUI and Combine.
+- 🚀 2+ Years of experience of using SwiftUI and Combine.
 - 💻 Passionate about coding and technology in general.
 - 🎯 Always up for building large scale applications with great user experience.
 - 🙌🏻 Open source supporter and contributer.